kbslabs/ansible-sumocollector/README.md

 ```
 For a complete list see defaults.yml

-deployment_id: Following sumo best practices, there is a top-level deployment_id which sets
+sumologic_collector_deployment_id: Following sumo best practices, there is a top-level deployment_id which sets
 _sourceCategory allowing indexing based on deployment.

 # Credentials.
 Set these in your environment or over-ride.